 Critics say the room for interpretation is too wide and the penalties too severe.

 The monarch is central to Thai society.
 King Bhumibol Adulyadej is widely loved and often treated as a virtual god.

 "The monarchy is above any conflict," Winthai Suvaree, a spokesman for the country's military rulers, was quoted as saying by AFP in June.

 Thailand's ruling junta, which overthrew Prime Minister Yingluck Shinawatra's government, is seen as staunchly royalist.

-Gen Prayuth stressed that the lese majeste laws were needed to protect the royals.
+Prime Minister Prayuth Chan-ocha has stressed that lese majeste laws were needed to protect the royals.

 "His Majesty is not in a position to respond or explain," the premier was quoted as saying.

-One of the justifications for the military couple in 2006 was that the then prime minister, Thaksin Shinawatra, was undermining the institution of the monarchy - an allegation he vehemently denies.
+One of the justifications for the military coup in 2006 was that the then prime minister, Thaksin Shinawatra, was undermining the institution of the monarchy - an allegation he vehemently denies.

 The law has netted an odd assortment of offenders over the years.